tashburn/imaging/index.md

 Trenton's imaging.

 - Each entry below is the files on an imaging CD.
 Each CD's files are available in either a ZIP bundle or an ISO bundle.
-- These instructions assume you are using Windows.
+- Click the ZIP or ISO link to download that file.
 - Each ZIP file is a compressed bundle of all files on the CD.
-After downloading, right-click on the file and select "Extract All" to uncompress the zip file to access the files and viewer.
+After downloading in Windows, right-click on the file and select "Extract All" to uncompress the zip file to access the files and viewer.
-- Each ISO file is a snapshot of the entire CD that can be used to burn a copy of the CD.
-After downloading, double-click the ISO file to mount it.
+- Each ISO file is a snapshot of the entire CD that can be mounted like a CD.
+After downloading in Windows, double-click the ISO file to mount it.
 Then you should be able to access the files and viewer, as if it was a CD.
-- Either the ZIP or ISO should work for you.
-Most of the CDs contain viewers made for Windows.
+- Most of the CDs contain viewers made for Windows, some for Mac.
-- Click the ZIP or ISO link to download that file.
 - If you have a problem accessing the files, please let Trenton know.

 | Date | Facility | Description | ZIP | ISO |